Plastic Man: Powers and abilities

 Plastic Man's powers extraordinarily augment his durability.
 Some stories, perhaps of anecdotal quality, have showed him susceptible to surprise attack by bullets, in one case oozing a substance similar to liquid plastic.
 His unique physiology makes him impervious to conventional means of harm such as bullets, blasts, and blunt force.
 He is also able to withstand corrosives, punctures, and concussions without sustaining any injury (although he can be momentarily stunned).
 Batman once mentioned that he could presumably even withstand a nuclear detonation.
 This is mainly due to the fact that he has full control over his density, so he can willfully increase his durability as he wishes.
 His bodily mass can be dispersed, but for all intents and purposes, it is invulnerable, even from many forms of magic in the DC Universe.
 He is able to regenerate or assimilate lost or damaged tissue, although he needs to be reasonably intact for this process to begin.
 For example, Plastic Man was once reduced to individual, separate molecules and scattered across the Atlantic Ocean for centuries.
 He was only capable of returning to his usual form after the rest of the League were able to gather enough of his molecules and restore approximately 80% of his body mass, after which he began to regenerate the remaining 20% on his own.

 Plastic Man has proven to be insusceptible to the effects of telepathy, as stated by Batman in JLA #88 (2003).
 However, this is contradicted by other depictions in the series where his mind can be read and he can be reached by telepathic communication.
 Plastic Man does not appear to age; if he does, it is at a rate far slower than that of normal human beings.
 In the aftermath of the Justice League story Arc "Obsidian Age", Plastic Man was discovered to have survived for 3,000 years scattered into separate, individual molecules on the bottom of the Atlantic Ocean without decaying or being otherwise affected at all.
-He can autonomically detect ultrasonic frequencies because his body will start to "ripple" when an ultrasonic frequency is triggered.
+He can detect ultrasonic frequencies because his body will start to "ripple" when an ultrasonic frequency is triggered.

 As stated by the Black Lantern corpsman Vibe, Plastic Man's internal organs (such as his heart when Black Lantern Vibe tried to rip it out) could not be removed, unlike many of the Black Lanterns' victims.
 This perhaps implies that Plastic Man is himself more like one giant, living organ than he is a "whole" made of component parts and organs, etc.